Visit Continental Tires in your country for local vehicle fitment

 Where are winter tires compulsory in Europe?

 When temperatures drop, winter tires ensure far greater vehicle road safety compared to summer tires.
 You may choose them voluntarily, so you can rely on your tires in snow and icy conditions.
 However, if you are still unsure about making the switch, the map below shows which European countries have winter tire laws making them mandatory.
 You can recognize winter tires by special markings on the sidewall.
-So far, the well-known M+S mark was sufficient as a winter tire label.
+In the past, the well-known M+S mark was sufficient as a winter tire label.
 The Alpine symbol (3PMSF*) is mandatory for winter or all-weather tires produced since January 1, 2018.
-During the transition period until September 30, 2024, M+S tires are sufficient to comply with winter tire laws as listed below.
+During the transition period until September 2024, M+S tires were sufficient to comply with winter tire laws as listed below.
 Select your country from the list to check the exact requirements.

 * 3PMSF symbol stands for 3 Peak Mountain Snowflake symbol